mrshetab/ROBUSfT/README.md

 # for the example with irregular template
 cd build
-./Example1_IrregularTemplate
+./Example2_IrregularTemplate
 ```

 The texture-maps for both examples can be found in the folder `Texturemaps`.
 The texturemap for the template with regular mesh is a Spiderman poster.
+A 6x10 mesh will be created for this case.
-As for the template with a nonrectangular shape and an irregular shape, a shoe sole is chosen.
-As done in this example, in these cases, the texturemap of the object should be placed in the center of a totally white image.
+As for the template with a nonrectangular shape and an irregular mesh, a shoe sole is chosen.
+Generally in these cases, the texturemap of the object should be placed in the center of a totally white image as it is done for the shoe sole.
+The

 ### Using ROBUSfT as third party